xuru/pyvisdk/docs/source/do/host_diagnostic_partition_create_option.rst

     .. py:attribute:: storageType

-        Indicates the storage type of diagnostic partition to be created.
+        Indicates the storage type of diagnostic partition to be created.See DiagnosticPartitionStorageType